 Philippines - Regional Policy Manager, Asia-Pacific, Internet Society (Technical Community)

 Noelle de Guzman is Regional Policy Manager for Asia-Pacific at the Internet Society, the world's trusted independent source of leadership for Internet policy, technology standards, and future development.

 In this role, Noelle engages with stakeholders across the region to carry out ISOC’s policy-related initiatives, working closely with governments and regulators to develop conducive environments that enable the Internet to become a platform for innovation and socio-economic growth

 Mr. Shibendu DEBBARMA

-He is working as Assistant Professor, Department of Information Technology, Tripura University (A Central University) and Vice-President, Youth for Integration (NGO) based in Agartala, Tripura, India.
+He is working as Joint Director, Software Technology Parks of India (STPI), Agartala, Tripura and Vice-President, Youth for Integration (NGO) based in Agartala, Tripura, India.
 He is spreading utility of Internet among locality in his area through various activities.
-He was Deputy Director in Software Technology Parks of India (STPI).
+He was Assistant Professor in Department of Information Technology, Tripura University.

 His teaching and research interests combine data network, IPv6, IoT and Internet Technologies.
 He has research publications in conference proceedings and in academic journals as well as.
 He is involved with ISOC, IGF, APAN etc.

 Philippines and Australia - Executive Director, Association for Progressive Communications (Civil Society)

 Chat Garcia Ramilo is the Executive Director of the Association for Progressive Communications (APC).
 She served as APC’s Deputy Executive Director from 2012-April 2017 and manager of APC’s women’s programme from 2004-2012.
 Ms. Ramilo has considerable organisational, management and gender expertise developed over 30 years of leading and managing multi-country and multi-disciplinary projects, programmes and networks.